bishtanuj/Machine_Learning_Algorithms/Apriori Algorithm/README.md

     - Check if all the subsets of an itemset are frequent.
 Remove itemsets with non-frequent subsets.
     - Find the support count of the remaining itemsets by searching in the dataset.
     - Compare the candidate (C2) support count with min_support to obtain itemset L2.
+- **Step 3 (K = 3 and beyond)**:
+    - Generate candidate set C3 using L2 (join step).
+    - Check if all subsets of these itemsets are frequent.
+Remove non-frequent itemsets.
+    - Find all support count of the remaining itemsets.
+    - Compare the candidate (C3) support count with min_support to obtain itemset L3 and so on.